SinghAstra/ChatPDFX/README.md

 ## Features
 - User authentication: Users can sign up, log in, and log out.
 - Create, read, update, and delete (CRUD) operations for posts.
+- Users can search for posts by title and tags.
+- Posts are paginated to improve the browsing experience.

 ## Technologies Used
 - **Frontend**: [![React][React.js]][React-url][![Redux][Redux]][Redux-url]